 Are a woman who could become pregnant, or may be pregnant

-HERCEPTIN may result in the death of unborn baby and birth defects.
-Birth control should be used while receiving HERCEPTIN after your last dose of HERCEPTIN.
+HERCEPTIN may result in the death of an unborn baby or birth defects.
+Contraception should be used while receiving HERCEPTIN and after your last dose of HERCEPTIN.
 If you are exposed to HERCEPTIN during pregnancy or within 7 months of becoming pregnant, you are encouraged to enroll in the MotHER Pregnancy Registry by contacting 1-800-690-67201-800-690-6720 or visiting http://www.motherpregnancyregistry.com/ and report HERCEPTIN exposure to Genentech at 1-888-835-25551-888-835-2555.

 Have any signs of SEVERE LUNG PROBLEMS, including